shabik-ashab/linkdin-assesment-questions/README.md

 You may also see any lint errors in the console.

 ## cotribute
 you can create a issue and work in it .
+Make sure to make good comments for others and write clean code.

 ## Refference